RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 Realistically, life is not simple or easy.
 People have both positive and negative emotions in response to the events of their lives.
 Listeners should allow both the positive emotions and the negative emotions to be heard equally.

-In response to situations involving harm, people naturally have negative emotions.
+In response to situations involving thoughts of suicide, people naturally have negative emotions.
 Listeners at 7 Cups allow people's negative emotions to be heard.

 Do not try to suppress members' negative emotions or supply positive emotions.
-If you do that, you might neutralize a member's natural negative emotions in response to harm, allowing the harm to continue.
+If you do that, you might neutralize a member's natural negative emotions in response to thoughts of suicide, allowing the thoughts to continue.

-For example, if a member tells you they are worried about causing harm, repeat back the worry they have expressed, just like the listener training says.
-Do not neutralize the worry or change the subject to something positive—doing that risks giving a "green light" to the harm.
+For example, if a member tells you they are worried about attempting suicide, repeat back the worry they have expressed, just like the listener training says.
+Do not neutralize the worry or change the subject to something positive—doing that risks associating the idea of attempting suicide with something positive.

-Similarly, if a member tells you they are worried about being harmed, repeat back the worry they have expressed, just like the listener training says.
-Do not neutralize the worry or change the subject to something positive—doing that risks perpetuating the harm they are suffering.

 After the quiz, the next section looks at thoughts, actions, and the difference between them.